 Bishop Nicholas leads the Ministry team, which has an important role supporting our clergy, in a time when we continue to increase our numbers of stipendiary clergy.

-All of these areas of work continue to be made possible and are managed by Angela Sibson OBE, Diocesan Secretary, and her team.
+All of these areas of work continue to be made possible and are managed by the Diocesan Secretary and the staff team.

 Contact details for the diocesan office at Edward King House are: